 - Supporting materials: Each user's Feedback Report offers individual guidance on his or her personal adaptability.
 In contracting firms, HR and EAP professionals receive a supporting manual.

 - Certification not required: HR and EAP professionals may use SIRA without expensive training.

 - SIRA is moderately priced: Fee information appears below.

 SIRA is appropriate when the global business leader needing an adaptability assessment is contemplating relocation.
 In this case, the leader's spouse or partner (if any) should also complete a SIRA assessment.

-If physical relocation is not contemplated, but extensive relationships with culturally different counterparts at home and abroad is contemplated, please click here for details about our parallel 360° assessment known as SGLR.
+If physical relocation is not contemplated, but extensive relationships with culturally different counterparts at home and abroad is contemplated, please learn about GROVEWELL's parallel SGLR Assessment.

 SIRA is a modified 360° survey that is completed by the individual, at least 3 friends/family members, and at least 3 work colleagues.
 Assessed are seven skills/qualities that facilitate successful adaptation.